 The majority of the money would be funneled into programs or initiatives that would aid people fighting to remain in their homes by battling a foreclosure.
 It would help them lower their monthly payments or reduce the owed principal balance.

-If passed‚ as now appears likely‚ this could be a golden opportunity for those facing foreclosure in Los Angeles to remain in their homes at a rate that is more affordable.
+If passed‚ as now appears likely‚ this could be a golden opportunity for those facing foreclosure in Woodland Hills to remain in their homes at a rate that is more affordable.
 Far too many homeowners were stuck underwater in the wake of the housing implosion‚ owing far more on their properties than what those properties were actually worth.

 Lenders were a huge part of that problem – as well as the foreclosure crisis and fraud that ensued – which is why they are being forced to pay up now.
 This deal would involve the five major banks who signed on before‚ as well as nine other lending institutions.

 Even after the housing bubble burst‚ banks tried to churn out foreclosures as fast as they could.
 However‚ many ended up doing so in a way that skirted the law‚ as they lacked the proper paperwork to prove they actually owned the property on which they were foreclosing.
 This was known as “robo-signing‚” as these lenders essentially paid subcontractors to forge the necessary court documents for use in the courtroom.